AlphaKretin/carby-bot/README.md

 ### !combine

-**Usage**: `!combine item`
+**Usage**: `!combine item|name`

-This recites the effects of the mixes made with the Cannoneer's !Combine ability, when used with the given item.
+This recites the effects of the mixes made with the Cannoneer's !Combine ability.
+Carby can find a combination from either the main ingredient, or the name of the attack.
 Thanks to Aerdan for assembling this data.

 ### .class